jamesdiao/ERCC-Plotting-Tool/README.md

 ### ONLINE APPLICATION

-The plotting is hosted by shinyapps.io at: https://jamesdiao.shinyapps.io/ercc-plotting-tool/
+The tool is primarily hosted at: http://exrna-atlas.org/exat/precomputedJobs.
+It is also available via shinyapps.io at: https://jamesdiao.shinyapps.io/ercc-plotting-tool/.
-The application is capped at 25 active user-hours per month.
-It is identical to the application in this repository.

 -------------------------------------------------------------